PLA Activity: Colander

 (Additional Truth: Philippians 4 especially verses 4-9 NIRV /James 1 especially vs 22-27)

-When you see a colander, may it remind you to only “cling to what is good.”
+When you see a colander, may it remind you to only “cling to what is good" and let the rest go far from you.

 Repetitive exposure to the item with varying activities will strengthen the association.